SAP-samples/s4hana-mc-xml-file-splitter/README.md

 ## How to obtain support
 SAP does not provide support for the sample code, but you can discuss the tool with other users on the [SAP Community](https://answers.sap.com/questions/ask.html).

+## License
+Copyright (c) 2022 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.